Skip to content

 Generation detection uses the device type code (HR 0) and ARM firmware version (HR 21).
 If those registers aren't available, it falls back to serial number prefix detection — but this is unreliable as many serial prefixes (like "FD" for Gen3) aren't in the prefix map.

-ecoBattery charges from solar only, discharges to meet household load.
-Grid import/export happens naturally.
+ecoModeHR(27)Battery charges from solar only, discharges to meet household load

-timed_exportBattery discharges to the grid on a schedule.
-Used for grid export tariffs.
+timedExportHR(59)Battery discharges to the grid on a schedule

 ts